DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## What's next?

-Now that you've set up your Datadog plugin for IDEA, find out more about using the plugin in your java projects:
+You've set up your Datadog plugin for IDEA.
+Next, find out more about using the plugin in your java projects:
 - [Profiling][2]: View Continuous Profiling data from within IDEA.
 - [Logging][3]: Perform pre-populated Log Queries from your code in IDEA.
 ## Feedback

-User feedback is very important to us.
-Let us know what you think about the plugin in our [discussion forum][1], or send an e-mail to `team-ide-integration@datadoghq.com`.
+User feedback is important to us.
+Let us know what you think about the plugin, or provide feedback on how we can improve it on our [discussion forum][1], or send an e-mail to `team-ide-integration@datadoghq.com`.

+## Further reading

+{{< partial name="whats-next/whats-next.html" >}}

 [1]: https://github.com/DataDog/datadog-for-intellij/discussions
 [2]: /developers/ide_integrations/idea/profiling/